acidanthera/audk/README.md

 Ext4Pkg, FatPkg: Various improvements based on [Sydr](https://github.com/ispras/oss-sydr-fuzz) fuzzing results<br>
 Introduced CpuArchLib to move the CPU Architectural initialization to DxeCore (https://bugzilla.tianocore.org/show_bug.cgi?id=3223)<br>
 CI checks not only compilation results of various packages but also boot results of Windows 10 / Linux kernels for OVMF, ArmVirtQemu<br>
+Introduced new image protection policy, which forbids loading of unaligned images<br>

 ## PE loader designed with formal methods